-- The welfare of the child, young person and vulnerable adult is at all times paramount and takes precedence over all other considerations. - The Diocesan Safeguarding Adviser must be consulted whenever a safeguarding concern of any kind arises. - Safeguarding is part of our core faiths and an integral feature of many religious and belief communities.
+- The welfare of the child, young person and adult at risk is at all times paramount and takes precedence over all other considerations. - The Diocesan Safeguarding Adviser must be consulted whenever a safeguarding concern of any kind arises. - Safeguarding is part of our core faiths and an integral feature of many religious and belief communities.